-New and automated capabilities are needed to defeat attacker tactics, techniques and procedures (TTPs) and protect Industrial Control System (ICS) infrastructure.
+New and automated capabilities are needed to defeat attacker tactics, techniques and procedures (TTPs) and protect industrial control system (ICS) infrastructure.
 Trinity Cyber has invented technology that focuses on identifying and defeating attacker TTPs in network traffic.
-We deliver dramatically increased security for ICS customers with a true threat prevention capability that significantly enhances existing Intrusion Prevention Systems (IPS), automates and scales existing Managed Detection and Response (MDR), performs Content Disarm and Reconstruction (CDR) inline and line rate speed (not in a sandbox) and reduces strain on Security Operations Center (SOC) resources.
-Trinity Cyber's breakthrough technology edits network traffic inline, bi-directionally, to make threats disappear.
-A recent attack on a US water treatment facility illustrates the importance and application of this new technology.
+We deliver dramatically increased security for ICS customers with a true threat prevention capability that significantly enhances existing intrusion prevention systems (IPS), automates and scales existing managed detection and response (MDR), performs content disarm and reconstruction (CDR) inline and at line rate speed (not in a sandbox) and reduces strain on security operations center (SOC) resources.
+Trinity Cyber's breakthrough technology edits network traffic inline, bidirectionally, to make threats disappear.
+A recent attack on a U.S. water treatment facility illustrates the importance and application of this new technology.

-In 2021, cyberattackers gained access to the supervisory control and data acquisition (SCADA) system of a drinking water treatment facility in Pinellas County, Florida USA.
+In 2021, cyberattackers gained access to the supervisory control and data acquisition (SCADA) system of a drinking water treatment facility in Pinellas County, Florida.
 A remote access program was used to increase the amount of sodium hydroxide (aka lye) in the drinking water from 100 parts per million to 11,100 parts per million, putting thousands of innocent people at risk.1 Fortunately, the attack occurred during normal business hours.
 A watchful supervisor physically observed the attempt to adjust the chemical controls, as a cursor operated by the remote intruder moved across the screen and changed settings.
 Corrective intervention occurred immediately, and a calamity was averted.

-Following this attack, the Federal Bureau of Investigation (FBI), Cybersecurity and Infrastructure Security Agency (CISA), Environmental Protection Agency (EPA), and Multi-State Information Sharing and Analysis Center (MS-ISAC) issued a joint advisory highlighting the attack and recommending mitigation measures to other water and wastewater treatment system operators across the country.
+Following this attack, the FBI, Cybersecurity and Infrastructure Security Agency (CISA), Environmental Protection Agency (EPA) and Multi-State Information Sharing and Analysis Center issued a joint advisory highlighting the attack and recommending mitigation measures to other water and wastewater treatment system operators across the country.2

-We have to help all these critical infrastructures... knowing we don't have the benefit of closing down at 5 o'clock every day.
-How do you upgrade these things and make a system that might have been deployed two or three decades ago - how do you make it resilient against 21st century attacks?"
+We have to help all these critical infrastructures ... knowing we don't have the benefit of closing down at 5 o'clock every day.
+How do you upgrade these things and make a system that might have been deployed two or three decades ago-how do you make it resilient against 21st-century attacks?"3 technologies that can monitor control systems to detect malicious activity and facilitate response actions to cyber threats is central to ensuring the safe operations of these critical systems."4 In addition, President Joe Biden held a cybersecurity summit with leading technology companies at the White House in August 2021, where several commitments and initiatives were announced as "part of a broader Biden administration effort to prioritize cyberattacks as a national security and economic threat."5